stevepolitodesign/rails-search-accross-multiple-models/README.md

 # Search Accross Multiple Models in Rails

 In this tutorial you'll learn how to search accross multiple models in Rails.
 Below is a demo of what we'll be building.
 Note how both Post and User records appear in the search.
-As an added bonus, we highlight the search query.
+As an added bonus, we highlight the search query in the results.

 ![Demo](public/demo.png)